-Scientific Name: Coriandrum sativum
+Latin Name: Coriandrum sativum

 Flavour Profile of Coriander (Herb and Spice):

-As a herb, coriander or cilantro has variously been experienced as fresh, clean, bright, and sometimes even 'soapy'.
+As a herb, cilantro has variously been experienced as fresh, clean, bright, and sometimes even 'soapy'.
 It's one of those herbs that people either love or can't stand, and studies have shown that there might be a genetic link to this.

-How to Grow and Use Fresh Coriander/Cilantro:
+How to Grow and Use Fresh Cilantro:

 Cilantro is a surprisingly easy herb to grow in your garden, and it grows well in cooler weather.
 It can be started from seed or bought in a herb planter, and the best time to grow it is early in the spring (if growing outside) or late in the autumn (if indoors).
 It grows well indoors, and can be harvested all year round.
 It does have a tendency to 'bolt' or flower and go to seed during warm weather, so make sure that you keep harvesting it constantly.

 How to Use Dried Coriander Seeds: